 The indicator of green growth becomes significant at 10 percent significance level and contributes about 1.0 percent to variations in energy security.
-The weak significance and magnitude might not be unconnected to the fact that most Africa economies have not really translated into the less carbon economy.
+The weak significance and magnitude might not be unconnected to the fact that most Africa economies has not really translated into the less carbon economy.
 Consequently, the level of institutions contributes significantly to energy security.
 A percent change in institutions brings about 16.5 percent changes in energy security.
-Generally, institutional qualities are weak in Africa, corruption is endemic and government is partially absent which creates a vast impediment for sustainable development; a restructure of Africa's institutional arrangement for transparency and effectiveness will enhance provision of environmental abatement measures and sustainable energy development.
-Lastly, energy security weakly responds to energy investment, a percent change in investment culminates into a mere 0.23 percent change in energy security.
-This implies that energy investment is grossly inadequate; investment targeted towards provision of cleaner energy sources and off-grid energy provision to rural communities tends to reduce heavy reliance on traditional biomass and enhances sustainable environmental development.
+Generally, institutional qualities are weak in Africa, corruption is endemic and government is partially absent which creates a vast impediment for sustainable development; a restructure of Africa's institutional arrangement for transparency and effectiveness will enhance provision of environmental abatement measures and ensure sustainable energy development.
+Lastly, energy security weakly respond to energy investment, a percent change in investment culminates into a mere 0.23 percent change in energy sources and off-grid energy provision to rural communities tends to reduce heavy reliance on traditional biomass and enhances sustainable environmental development.